Mahshad89/RandomPass/README.md

  Creating a PDF version and cheat sheet is in progress...

  ## Build
-For my build management, I have chosen `Ssetuptools`, which is a common tool for packaging and distributing Python projects.
+For my build management, I have chosen `setuptools`, which is a common tool for packaging and distributing Python projects.
 It includes facilities for managing dependencies, versioning, and creating distribution packages.
+From this link, you can see how I install and use `setuptools` for my project.

  ## UnitTests
  in progress...